front-commerce/developers.front-commerce.com/source/docs/appendices/roadmap.md

 <blockquote class="note">
 **Important:** this list is to be updated depending on popular requests and priorities.
+See and discuss [Feature requests on our issue tracker](https://gitlab.com/front-commerce/front-commerce/issues?label_name%5B%5D=Feature+request).
+We are eager to receive your feedback!
 </blockquote>

 ## 1.3: Demonstrate that Front-Commerce is an API Gateway